Ares-Developers/Ares-docs/new/superweapons/types/unitdelivery.rst

   named :value:`Civilian`, :value:`special` is the country named :value:`Special` and :value:`neutral` is the country named :value:`Neutral`.
   Defaults to :value:`invoker`.
+:tagdef:`[SuperWeapon]Deliver.BaseNormal=boolean`
+  Whether other buildings can be built adjacent to buildings delivered using this super weapon.
+If :value:`yes`, normal base space rules will apply.
+If set to :value:`no`, delivered buildings will not provide base space to build adjacent to.
+Defaults to :value:`yes`.

 The delivery of the units happens all at once, after firing the super weapon and